s5k6/semaphore/sem/doc/sem.markdown

 different users, the others are annoying.

-`sem` avoids name clashes by prefixing each semaphore name with the user's name (or the effective user id if the environment variable
-$USER is unset) and a colon.
+`sem` avoids name clashes by prefixing each semaphore name with the user's name (from the environment variable $USER) and a colon.
 The `-g` option disables this, creating a “global” name.

 To allow for colons and slashes in the names, `sem` performs a poor variant of url-escaping (aka. %-escaping).
 Note, that this may